Athlyn Green enjoys whipping up tasty dishes in her home kitchen. She's received many requests for her recipes and is

-Knowing how to make white sauce is an essential skill that serves all cooks well.
+Knowing how to make the white sauce is an essential skill that serves all cooks well.
 White sauce is tasty, versatile, and it can help to complete a particular dish.
 It is the basis for many dishes and being able to make your own saves you from having to use canned soups in recipes.
-And you control the taste and texture.
+Plus, you control the taste and texture.

 Uses for white sauce are nearly endless.
-It can be used as a creamy pasta sauce or to top a plate of chicken and noodles; it can be used as a base for eggplant-and-Parmesan casserole, or in scalloped potatoes.
+It can be used as a creamy pasta sauce or to top a plate of chicken and noodles; it can be used as a base for an eggplant-and-Parmesan casserole, or in scalloped potatoes.
 It can be used as a topping for veggies.
 Imagine a buttery white sauce over Brussels sprouts.

-You can also easily jazz things up, adding other ingredients such as a little wine and sliced mushrooms for a gourmet mushroom sauce or how about adding garlic and Parmesan for a topper for green beans?
+You can also easily jazz things up, adding other ingredients such as a little wine and sliced mushrooms for a gourmet mushroom sauce.
+How about adding garlic and Parmesan for a topper for green beans?
 If you add cheese, you have a velvety-smooth cheese sauce that goes perfectly over broccoli or that can be used to make cheesy scalloped potatoes or tasty homemade macaroni and cheese.